ralphbean/tos-rit-projects-seminar/doc/hw/fflight.rst

 *Tasks*:
  - Create a blog if you don't already have one.
 There are lots of free services available.
 You might try http://wordpress.com or http://blogspot.com.
- - Subscribe the relevant topics to the course `planet TODO`.
  - Write an introductory post relevant to the course.
 The topic is your choice!

 github